evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 To create a display task, list its name and its execution tasks in a `display_tasks` array in the variant definition.
-The execution tasks must be present in the `tasks` array.
+The execution tasks must be present in the `tasks` array in the form of a tag or task name.

 ``` yaml
 - name: lint-variant